 If you are considering applying for an award, we recommend that you start with the self-assessment checklist and notes, which will allow you to judge how well you currently meet the criteria for each level.
 This may show that you are already able to apply directly for a silver or gold award – no need to go for a bronze award first.
 This document also contains some useful notes that will give you ideas for how you might meet the criteria at your chosen level.

-You should also read the revised award system August 2017 document, which describes in full the awards, the criteria and the assessment process.
+You should also read the awards criteria document, which describes in full the awards, the criteria and the assessment process.

 How to apply